To ensure the continued health and well-being of our customers and our employees, City Hall is closed to the public until further notice.

 To schedule an inspection, submit the request through HB ACA or e-mail [email protected].

 For any questions related to plan check services or fire construction inspections, feel free to email Deputy Fire Marshal Steve Eros at [email protected]

 The program objective of the Fire Prevention and Code Enforcement Division is to reduce the threat of life and property loss to a level equal to or less than the ten year average by actively enforcing Federal, State and Local codes to eliminate hazards.
-This is accomplished by conducting inspections of buildings and facilities within the community, providing public education programs, examining development site plans, and throughly investigating all suspicious/accidental fires and any unauthorized release of hazardous material products.
+This is accomplished by conducting inspections of buildings and facilities within the community, providing public education programs, examining development site plans, and thoroughly investigating all suspicious/accidental fires and any unauthorized release of hazardous material products.

 The Huntington Beach Fire Department performs annual fire inspections in businesses and multi-family dwellings in the city.
 These inspections follow the California Fire Code which has been adopted by the City.
 It includes state regulations for fire protection and public safety.

 City businesses are inspected to ensure that these codes and regulations are followed.
 Performing such inspections minimizes the chances of fire and property damage, while increasing public safety.
 In this capacity the fire department serves business owners as a valuable resource to safeguard their property investments.

 The most common codes or violations that are evaluated when conducting inspections are those that can be easily addressed by property owners so the tragedy of fire can be avoided.
 Some of these include: having fire extinguishers and making sure they are serviced once a year, using proper electrical wiring and components, having proper exits and keeping them clear, and properly storing flammable liquids.

 Please click here to view a Letter from Fire Marshal that includes a listing of local and state fire code requirements.
 It shows the most common fire code violations and can be used by property owners as a checklist to ensure the safety of their businesses.